AckerlyXu/heima/articles/documentdb/documentdb-secure-access-to-data.md

 ---
-title: Learn how to secure access to data in DocumentDB | Azure
+title: Learn how to secure access to data in DocumentDB | Microsoft Docs
 description: Learn about access control concepts in DocumentDB, including master keys, read-only keys, users, and permissions.
 services: documentdb
 author: mimig1